tjcarney89/swift-switchLab-lab-ios-0217/README.md

 ## Instructions

-* Complete the various questions being asked in the `MyPlayground.playground` file include in this repository.
+* Complete the various questions being asked in the `MyPlayground.playground` file included in this repository.
 * There are **no** tests associated with this lab.
 If learn is expecting any green lights to be lit up as a result of passing tests on this lab, please raise an issue letting us know that as it shouldn't be.
+* When you have completed writing your code below each question, submit a pull request.